hunterstokes/Assessments/Week-1.md

 - git ________________
 - git _____________ -u origin master

 #### 6. List some differences between return and console.log in Javascript.
 When would you use one vs the other?

+// Using return will stop the function and "return" what you asked the function to do.
+When you console.log it prints whatever value you get and continues the rest of the function.

 #### 7. Think back to the intro to Javascript presentation.
 We talked about Javascript being a "Dynamically Typed" language.
 What did this mean about the way we write Javascript?